 In 1998, Fox disclosed his 1991 diagnosis of Parkinson's disease.
 He subsequently became an advocate for finding a cure, and founded the Michael J. Fox Foundation in 2000 to help fund research.
 Worsening symptoms forced Fox to reduce his acting work.

 Fox voiced the lead roles in the Stuart Little films (1999–2005) and the animated film Atlantis: The Lost Empire (2001).
 He continued to make guest appearances on television, including FX comedy-drama Rescue Me (2009), the CBS legal drama The Good Wife (2010–2016) and spinoff The Good Fight (2020), and the HBO comedy series Curb Your Enthusiasm (2011, 2017).
-His last major role was the lead on the short-lived...More about Michael J. Fox...
+His last major role was the lead on the short-lived NBC sitcom The Michael J. Fox Show (2013–2014).
+Fox officially retired in 2021 due to his declining health.